d1mnewz/interviews/README.md

   * Difference between being async and concurrent
   * Sync primitives - semaphore, mutex, monitor?
   * What is lock()?
 What is lock() underneath?
-  * Describe a race condition with a real world example
+  * Describe a race condition with a real-world example
   * What are non-blocking/non-waiting algorithms?
   * Which types of threads do we have?
   * Where the threads come from?